mratsim/Arraymancer/README.md

 - No need to worry about "vectorized" operations.
 - Broadcasting support.
 Unlike Numpy it is explicit, you just need to use `.+` instead of `+`.
 - Plenty of reshaping operations: concat, reshape, split, chunk, permute, transpose.
-- Supports tensors of up to 7 dimensions for example a stack of 4 3D RGB minifilms of 10 seconds would be 6 dimensions:
+- Supports tensors of up to 6 dimensions.
+For example a stack of 4 3D RGB minifilms of 10 seconds would be 6 dimensions:
   `[4, 10, 3, 64, 1920, 1080]` for `[nb_movies, time, colors, depth, height, width]`
-- Can read and write .csv and Numpy (.npy) files.
-[HDF5 support](https://github.com/mratsim/Arraymancer/pull/257) coming soon.
+- Can read and write .csv, Numpy (.npy) and HDF5 files.
 - OpenCL and Cuda backed tensors (not as feature packed as CPU tensors at the moment).
 - Covariance matrices.
 - Eigenvalues and Eigenvectors decomposition.